-You Can Smell the Rain Coming, but Do You Sense the End is Near?
+You Can Smell the Rain Coming, but How Can You Not Sense the End is Near?

 Are We Teachable?

 It almost seems to have become a mere cliche' among Christians that the fear of the Lord is the beginning of knowledge (Prov 1:7) and wisdom (Prov 9:10) by equating fear as reverence alone.
 This is church attendance, works, devotional time and/or good behavior in too many people's minds.
 Sadly, we dismiss the fact that when John saw the glorified Christ, he fell down as if dead because he was overwhelmed by true fear of the Lord.
 Jesus' first words to John were "Fear not", for John was very afraid.
 Likewise, when in 2 Peter 4:17-18, Peter warns the Church that judgment shall begin with us, writing "... and if the righteous be scarcely be saved...", should cause us to question our fear of the Lord.
 When I was a child, I knew without a doubt that my father loved me, but when my mother spoke those terrifying words of wait until your father gets home; I was anything but calm or confident, always hoping that my mother would forget to tell him.
 My mother had an incredible memory, much to my chagrin.